DataDog/storedog/services/puppeteer/README.md

 ### Concurrency & Performance

 - **`PUPPETEER_MAX_CONCURRENT`** - Maximum concurrent sessions
-  - Default: `16`
-  - Capped by memory profile limits (20 for 8GB, 80 for 16GB, 100 for 32GB)
+  - Default: Set by memory profile (20 for 8GB, 80 for 16GB, 100 for 32GB)
+  - Can be overridden to any value (no longer capped by profile limits)
+  - Use profile defaults for optimal performance, or set custom values as needed

 - **`PUPPETEER_BROWSER_POOL_SIZE`** - Number of browser instances to keep in pool
-  - Default: Auto-calculated based on `PUPPETEER_MAX_CONCURRENT` (min 6, max based on profile)
+  - Default: Auto-calculated from memory profile or `PUPPETEER_MAX_CONCURRENT` (minimum 6)
+  - Can be overridden to any value as needed
   - Example: `20`

 - **`PUPPETEER_STARTUP_DELAY`** - Delay in milliseconds before starting sessions